openhab/openhab-python/README.md

 #### Exception during helper lib initialisation

-This error happens if there where problems during the deployment of the helper libs.
+There were problems during the deployment of the helper libs.
 A typical error is an insufficient permission.
-The folder "conf/automation/python/" must be writeable by openhab
+The folder "conf/automation/python/" must be writeable by openhab.

 #### Failed to inject import wrapper

-This error happens if there where problems reading the python source file "conf/automation/python/lib/openhab/__wrapper__.py"
+The reading the python source file "conf/automation/python/lib/openhab/__wrapper__.py" failed.

 This could either a permission/owner problem or a problem during deployment of the helper libs.
 You should check that this file exists and it is readable by openhab.